aline-exe/aline-exe/readme.md

 **DevOps Intern @ [WeSafer](https://wesafer.com)** \
 `since june 2024`
-i automate repetitive processes, help other teams with deploys and problems, keep an eye in the infraestructure health and costs in AWS and GCP, and a bunch of other stuff
+i automate repetitive processes, help other teams with deploys and problems, keep an eye in the infraestructure health, perfomance and costs in AWS and GCP, and a bunch of other stuff

 <br clear="left" />